Rocroverss/Dark-Lands-psvita/README.md

 - Initial release.
 - Vita loader for the Android `libcocos2dcpp.so`.
-- Vita controls mapped through the game's existing touch/key input path.
+- Vita controls mapped.
-- Native Vita audio bridge with MP3-to-OGG asset redirection.
+- The game has a relatively long initial loading time, but runs smoothly once loading is complete.

 ## Official Game Download